ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Windows 10 Enterprise and Windows 10 Enterprise Multi Session License Entitlements | Microsoft 365 E3/E5 <br>Windows E3/E5 | Any of these licensing entitlements will provide access to Windows 10 and Windows 10 Multisession on Azure.
 Encryption | TLS 1.2 | [TLS 1.2 is used for all connections](https://docs.microsoft.com/en-us/azure/virtual-desktop/network-connectivity) initiated from the clients and session hosts to the Azure Virtual Desktop infrastructure components.
 Identity and Access Configuration | Refer to AVD Control Plane Configuration table | To meet the requirements of this design Connectivity | Agency decision point: <br />Optimised through SIG public internet or RDP Shortpath | AVD does not currently support [ExpressRoute](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-faqs) optimisation with Microsoft peering.
-It is recommended that outgoing connections from within the agency to AVD desktops are optimised by either bypassing the agency web proxy, but still egressing the agency’s SIG (direct route) or utilising [Azure RDP Shortpath](https://docs.microsoft.com/en-us/azure/virtual-desktop/shortpath) if there is direct line of sight to the Azure Landing zone inside the organisation.<br><br />RDP Shortpath is the recommended approach where it is available the agency.
+It is recommended that outgoing connections from within the agency to AVD desktops are optimised by either bypassing the agency web proxy, but still egressing the agency's SIG (direct route) or utilising [Azure RDP Shortpath](https://docs.microsoft.com/en-us/azure/virtual-desktop/shortpath) if there is direct line of sight to the Azure Landing zone inside the organisation.<br><br />RDP Shortpath is the recommended approach where it is available the agency.

 AVD Control Plane Configuration table: